 - provide culturally and linguistically appropriate problem gambling counselling services to specific immigrant, refugee and ethnocultural communities.

-To be eligible for funding, organizations must be legally constituted not-for-profits and must provide awareness and/or addictions treatment and support services in Ontario.
+To be eligible for funding, organizations must be legally constituted not-for-profits and must provide awareness and/or addiction treatment and support services in Ontario.

 Proposals must meet each of the following requirements: